 Learn to make and set primitive survival snares and deadfall traps.
-Trapping animals, insects, birds, and fish have been a mainstay for humankind's survival for millennium.
+Trapping animals, insects, birds, and fish have been a mainstay for humankind's survival for millennia.
 Add to your survival skill set with the Two-Day Intro Survival Trapping class.

 Intro Primitive Survival Trapping - Oregon